What really happened each time Buffy died? Disclaimer:

 The overwhelming fear that had suffocated me along with the dirty water vanished.
 I felt nothing as I stood in this strange place not knowing if I'm alive or dead, not even, if the world had survived without me.
 The light drew closer until it nearly blinded me then slowly faded.

 I wanted to throw an all-out temper tantrum, or better yet, kick someone's butt.
-I had wanted to wear my party dress and pretend for just one night that I was normal.
+I had wanted to wear my party dress and pretend for just one night I was normal.
 Here was proof, I couldn't even die like other people.
 No, not me, not Buffy Summers.

 The most gorgeous man I had ever seen stood facing me.
 My heart flipped over when he smiled at me, so I did what any self-respecting female did when wanting to attract male attention.
 I faked anger then proceeded to ignore him.